justinpinkney/justinpinkney.com/content/blog/2023/flowers-deconstructed/index.md

 Classic paintings of flowers cut and re-arranged.

-Created using public domain flower paintings, [U2net](https://arxiv.org/abs/2005.09007) for segmentation and image magick for collaging.
+A long time ago I made these digitally cutout and collaged images of flowers.
+They were all created using public domain flower paintings, [U2net](https://arxiv.org/abs/2005.09007) for segmentation and image magick for collaging.

 <br />